Positive $e_I$-expansions for KPKP graphs, twinned lollipops, and kayak paddles: Preliminaries

 \citet{Sta95} introduced the chromatic symmetric function for a simple graph $G$ as

 where $\kappa$ runs over proper colorings of~$G$.
 For instance, the chromatic symmetric function of the complete graph~$K_n$ is $X_{K_n}=n!e_n$.
-It is a generalization of Birkhoff's chromatic polynomials.
-One of the most popular tools in studying chromatic symmetric functions is the triple-deletion property established by \citet[Theorem 3.1, Corollaries 3.2 and 3.3]{OS14}.
+It refines Birkhoff's chromatic polynomial $\chi_G(q)$ through the specialization $\chi_G(q)=X_G(1^q)$.
+A standard tool in the study of chromatic symmetric functions is the triple-deletion property established by \citet[Theorem 3.1, Corollaries 3.2 and 3.3]{OS14}.

 \begin{proposition}[\citeauthor{OS14}] Let $G$ be a graph with a stable set $T$ of order $3$.
 Denote by $e_1$, $e_2$ and $e_3$ the edges linking the vertices in $T$.
 For any set $S\subseteq \{1,2,3\}$, denote by $G_S$ the graph with vertex set~$V(G)$ and edge set $E(G)\cup\{e_j\colon j\in S\}$.
 Then